djrasmusp/abc-chart/README.md

-# ABC CHART PARSER
+# ABC CHART
-A WP Plugin to specific PDFs to HTML.
+A WP Plugin to top50 charts from PDFs and XLS files for Radio ABC.